gouyang/gouyang.github.io/content/linux/Set default browser in terminal.md

 +++

 How to set the default browser in terminal for every applications?

-I've searched this and figure out this before, but still spend lots of time to find the answer today.
+I've searched this and figured it out long time before, but still spend lots of time to find the answer today.
 It seems the perfectly way is, add below contents to ~/.local/share/applications/mimeapps.list.

 <!--more-->